-Equipping expectant dads with the knowledge, practical skills and care to confidently support their partners during pregnancy and birth.
+Dig deeper into the knowledge, practical skills and care to confidently support your partner during pregnancy, birth and early parenting.

 - Most men feel unsure about how to help their partner in labour effectively